-Due to the interdisciplinary nature of African and African American studies, the Frederick Douglass Institute’s research is done in collaboration with faculty from the following departments.
+Due to the interdisciplinary nature of Black studies, the Frederick Douglass Institute’s research is done in collaboration with faculty from the following departments.

 In anthropology, Kristin Doughty’s research focuses on understanding how the contemporary global preoccupation with law and human rights as universalizing frameworks for post-conflict reconciliation shape people’s own efforts to rebuild their lives in the post-genocide Rwanda.